BRAIT-Braille-Translator/BRAIT-Mobile-Dev/README.md

 - **Homepage**: display the main feature translate braille to Latin letters by <br>entering an image then displaying the results of the translation

 ## Getting Started
-To get started with the Ternaku mobile app, follow the instructions below.
+To get started with the Brait mobile app, follow the instructions below.

 Make sure you have the following installed on your development machine:
 - **Android Studio** : Android Studio is an integrated development environment (IDE) specifically designed for building Android applications (for Android development).
 [Installation Guide](https://developer.android.com/studio?hl=id)